bbpeabody/bcm/README.md

 ## Instructions
 1. Satisfy all prerequistes above
 1. Create global `.gitconfig`.
 At a minimum, your `.gitconfig` should have your name and Broadcom email address.
+This will create `~/.gitconfig`.
+This file will be copied to the new Vagrant VM when it is brought up for the first time.
    * Show global `.gitconfig`
    ```
    ❯ git config --global --list